First Guaranty Bancshares (NASDAQ:FGBI) Lifted to “Buy” at Zacks Investment Research

-Zacks Investment Research upgraded shares of First Guaranty Bancshares (NASDAQ:FGBI – Get Rating) from a hold rating to a buy rating in a research report released on Thursday, Zacks.com reports.
-The firm currently has $32.00 target price on the bank’s stock.
+First Guaranty Bancshares (NASDAQ:FGBI – Get Rating) was upgraded by Zacks Investment Research from a “hold” rating to a “buy” rating in a research report issued on Thursday, Zacks.com reports.
+The brokerage presently has a $30.00 price target on the bank’s stock.
+Zacks Investment Research‘s price target would suggest a potential upside of 14.29% from the stock’s current price.

 According to Zacks, “First Guaranty Bancshares, Inc. offers personalized commercial banking services to businesses, professionals and individuals.
 It provides a variety of deposit products, including personal and business checking and savings accounts, time deposits, money market accounts and negotiable order of withdrawal accounts.
 The Bank also offers other services including personal and commercial credit cards, remote deposit capture, safe deposit boxes, official checks, traveller’s checks, Internet banking, online bill pay, mobile banking and lockbox services.
 First Guaranty Bancshares, Inc. is based in Hammond, Louisiana. “

-Separately, DA Davidson lifted their target price on First Guaranty Bancshares to $30.00 and gave the company a na rating in a research note on Monday, May 16th.
+Several other equities analysts also recently commented on the stock.
+DA Davidson boosted their price target on shares of First Guaranty Bancshares to $30.00 and gave the stock a “na” rating in a research note on Monday, May 16th.
+Janney Montgomery Scott cut shares of First Guaranty Bancshares from a “buy” rating to a “neutral” rating in a research report on Friday, June 3rd.

-First Guaranty Bancshares (NASDAQ:FGBI – Get Rating) last posted its earnings results on Thursday, April 28th.
+First Guaranty Bancshares (NASDAQ:FGBI – Get Rating) last posted its quarterly earnings results on Thursday, April 28th.
 The bank reported $0.65 EPS for the quarter, topping the consensus estimate of $0.62 by $0.03.
 First Guaranty Bancshares had a net margin of 23.43% and a return on equity of 15.99%.
-Analysts predict that First Guaranty Bancshares will post 2.63 EPS for the current year.
+As a group, analysts forecast that First Guaranty Bancshares will post 2.63 earnings per share for the current fiscal year.

-The company also recently announced a quarterly dividend, which will be paid on Thursday, June 30th.
-Investors of record on Friday, June 24th will be issued a dividend of $0.16 per share.
-The ex-dividend date is Thursday, June 23rd.
-This represents a $0.64 annualized dividend and a yield of 2.18%.
-First Guaranty Bancshares’s payout ratio is 24.57%.

-In related news, Chairman Marshall T. Reynolds sold 1,390 shares of the firm’s stock in a transaction that occurred on Thursday, March 17th.
+In other news, Chairman Marshall T. Reynolds sold 1,148 shares of the company’s stock in a transaction dated Wednesday, May 18th.
+The shares were sold at an average price of $27.99, for a total value of $32,132.52.
+Following the completion of the sale, the chairman now directly owns 12,748 shares of the company’s stock, valued at $356,816.52.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, Chairman Marshall T. Reynolds sold 1,390 shares of the company’s stock in a transaction dated Thursday, March 17th.
 The shares were sold at an average price of $22.16, for a total transaction of $30,802.40.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this hyperlink.
-Also, Chairman Marshall T. Reynolds sold 1,148 shares of First Guaranty Bancshares stock in a transaction dated Wednesday, May 18th.
-The stock was sold at an average price of $27.99, for a total value of $32,132.52.
-Following the completion of the transaction, the chairman now directly owns 12,748 shares in the company, valued at approximately $356,816.52.
 The disclosure for this sale can be found here.
-Company insiders own 42.50% of the company’s stock.
+42.50% of the stock is owned by insiders.

 First Guaranty Bancshares, Inc operates as the holding company for First Guaranty Bank that provides commercial banking services in Louisiana and Texas.
 It offers various deposit products, including personal and business checking, savings, money market, and demand accounts, as well as time deposits to consumers, small businesses, and municipalities.